VKprogrammer/QA_Bot_RAG/README.md

 # QA_Bot_RAG

-# Link if the app : https://appbotrag-gywbmsfhfw5owfyc5mfuy8.streamlit.app/
+# Link of the app : https://appbotrag-gywbmsfhfw5owfyc5mfuy8.streamlit.app/

 Technologies Used: